ScienceParkMadrid/SinglePointRNA/README.md

 * Click the "Run App" button at the top of the source pane.

-It's also possible to run SinglePoint in a remote server using [Shiny Server](https://posit.co/products/open-source/shinyserver/)
+It's also possible to run SinglePoint RNA in a remote server using [Shiny Server](https://posit.co/products/open-source/shinyserver/)